haganjam/InvTraitR/README.md

 There are two scripts that hold general functions:

-+ 01_special_names_func.R : Function to generate the so-called *special names* that the database uses.
++ special_names.R : Function to generate the so-called *special names* that the database uses.

 + 02_function_plotting_theme.R : Customised ggplot2 plotting function